DavidCary/CA-SB1288/README.md

-For multi-winner RCV, SB 1288 specifies a version of the weighted inclusive Gregory method, so that when a winner's surplus is distributed to other candidates, all ballots counting for that winner are transeferred, but each ballot is transferred at a reduced transfer value representing that ballot's share of the winner's surplus, which is in proportion to the winner's total vote count.
+For multi-winner RCV, SB 1288 specifies a version of the weighted inclusive Gregory method, so that when a winner's surplus is distributed to other candidates, all ballots counting for that winner are transferred, but each ballot is transferred at a reduced transfer value representing that ballot's share of the winner's surplus as a portion of the winner's total vote count.
 The winner retains a vote total equal to the threshold.
 As a result, a ballot can subsequently count for a subsequent candidate as only a fraction of a whole vote.

 Both single- and multi-winner algorithms can be invoked with the __`sb1288.tabulate()`__ function, which takes as a first argument the